-First of we wanted a style that was both minimal and flat but at the same time focused on typography (white space, proportions, grids, and all these).
-In the image bellow you can see the style guide that highlights how these concepts were materialized into LENS:
+First, we wanted a style that was both minimal and flat and, at the same time, focused on typography (white space, proportions, grids, and all these).
+In the image below, you can see the style guide that highlights how these concepts were materialized into LENS:

 Starting from these general concepts, let’s go a little deeper into each custom template we’ve designed and brought to the screen.

-The Projects, on the other hand, are focused on providing you with the tools to tell a more detailed story of your shots.
+On the other hand, the Projects are focused on providing you with the tools to tell a more detailed story of your shots.
 This is achieved through multiple single project templates that combine text with image galleries (sliders or simple image grids).
-The archive page for projects is pretty much similar to the one of the Galleries, with some extra info on hover (title, category, and likes).
+The archive page for projects is similar to that of the Galleries, with some extra info on hover (title, category, and likes).
 When it comes to individual projects, you get to choose from 3 templates:

 - Classic Project – this project template tries to deliver a more old school atmosphere to your site by using a single column with the title and content at the top, followed by the image gallery and the like and share buttons.

 On any of these templates, you can opt to show related projects at the bottom using the famous and widely used YARPP WordPress Plugin.
 A nicely integrated image grid with related projects will appear under the main content areas.

 For your thoughts and point-of-views (or anything in between for what matters), we have envisioned the design of the Journal – a more fancy way of naming the blog.
 It features a light and balanced archive and single posts pages, consistent with the rest of the site.